 Observation: Workers get (weakly) better off as the process goes on, and firms get (weakly) worse off as the process goes on.
+Lattice Properties of Set of Stable Matchings Strategic Behaviour Theorem (GS) A stable matching exists for every marriage market.
+Proof.

+Observation: Workers get (weakly) better off as the process goes on, and firms get (weakly) worse off as the process goes on.

-- The DAA always stops - The DAA produces a matching - The matching it produces, μ , is always stable with respect to the strict preferences (i.e., after any tie-breaking) - μ is stable with respect to the original preferences
+- The DAA always stops

+- The DAA produces a matching

+- The matching it produces, μ, is always stable with respect to the strict preferences (i.e., after any tie-breaking)

+- $\mu$ is stable with respect to the original preferences

+The Marriage Model

+Lattice Properties of Set of Stable Matchings

+Strategic Behaviour

 Theorem (GS2)

 When all firms and workers have strict preferences, there always exists a firm-optimal stable matching (that every firm likes at least as well as any other stable matching), and a worker-optimal stable matching.
-Furthermore, the matching μ^F produced by the deferred acceptance algorithm with firms proposing is the firm-optimal stable matching.
-The worker-optimal stable matching is the matching μ^{W} produced by the algorithm when workers propose.
+Furthermore, the matching $\mu^F$ produced by the deferred acceptance algorithm with firms proposing is the firm-optimal stable matching.
+The worker-optimal stable matching is the matching $\mu^W$ produced by the algorithm when workers propose.

+The Marriage Model

+Lattice Properties of Set of Stable Matchings

+Strategic Behaviour

+Proof.

-Terminology: w is achievable for f if there is some stable matching μ such that $\mu(f) = w$.
+Terminology: w is achievable for f if there is some stable matching $\mu$ such that $\mu(f) = w$ .
+Lattice Properties of Set of Stable Matchings Strategic Behaviour Proof.